 The Provider does not guarantee resolution times but will endeavor to resolve issues and keep the Customer apprised of ongoing resolution efforts in a timely manner.

-* Calls after business hours without a 24x7 agreement are subject to resource availability and are charged at 150 percent of GPA’s standard consulting rates with a 4-hour minimum charge.
+* Calls after business hours without a 24x7 agreement are subject to resource availability.

 Exclusions